 Fifth, [I want to say this carefully] this was not a crime of violence.
 I do not mean to imply that rape in itself is not violent - it is.
 The point I am trying to make is that, first, violence was not the motivation for the rape as is often the case today and second, that the rape did not involve hitting, beating, torture, etc. In that case, this crime would move automatically to the capital offence stage.

 So who is the rapist/seducer in the above Scriptures?
-He is a single man who has never done this before and who sees a single woman, in most cases one he is already involved with, and overpowers or tricks her against will for a one-time sex.
+He is a single man who has never done this before and who sees a single woman, in most cases one he is already involved with, and overpowers or tricks her against her will for a one-time sex act.
 The Bible still views this as a serious crime, but not a capital one.

 What should be obvious is that not only does the Bible not force a woman to marry her rapist, but also that the Bible gives a very strong protection to women.
 In the majority of cases the rapist would be executed on the first offence.
 The greatness of the penalty, as we will see below, would provide strong motivation for even single men to exercise self-control with single women.
 In a Biblical system rape and seduction would be rare crimes.
 It is the humanist system - promoted by many who reject and mock Christianity - that has lead to the tragedy of rape being almost common place.